 As a bonus, NYU has a summer class that allows students to earn 3 credits toward fulfillment of the bar eligibility requirements.
 By taking Introduction to US Law, which is mandatory for all foreign-trained students, and which takes place two weeks before fall semester begins, students have more flexibility to follow their interests during the fall and spring semesters.

-A Large Selection of Fall and Spring Semester Classes
+A Large Selection of Classes

 NYU offers multiple sections of 8 different classes that address professional responsibility.
 These classes are a part of comprehensive training for future litigators, government lawyers, and corporate attorneys, and satisfy the 2-credit eligibility requirement of a course in the history, goals, instruction, value, rules and responsibilities of the US legal profession.